IBM/ibmi-bob/docs/getting-started/prerequisites.md

 ## Install IBM i Open Source Technologies

 IBM provides many open source technologies ported to work on IBM i.
-Bob depends on a few of them, namely bash, make-gnu, python3, gawk, grep-gnu, sed-gnu, coreutils-gnu, python3-ibm_db.
+TOBi depends on a few of them, namely bash, make-gnu, python3, gawk, grep-gnu, sed-gnu, coreutils-gnu, python3-ibm_db.

 One of the easier ways to manage the open-source tools is through ACS.
 Here are some instructions on [how to install and manage the open-source packages](https://www.ibm.com/support/pages/getting-started-open-source-package-management-ibm-i-acs)